-Comprehensive engagement with landholders, community groups and interested individuals will continue over coming months.
-This includes attendance at agricultural field days, as well as briefings with small groups and individuals when requested by community members.
-Register your interest in meeting with us.
+Comprehensive engagement with landholders, community groups and interested individuals continued throughout the tender evaluation process.
+This included attendance at agricultural field days, as well as briefings with small groups and individuals when requested by community members.

 Minerals exploration and development have the potential to bring jobs and other economic benefits to regional communities.

 The exploration phase typically generates demand for the provision of local services, such as earth moving, equipment hire, accommodation, fuel and meals to support specialist exploration contractors.

 If exploration is successful and a mining operation is approved, income and investment generated can be significant.

 For example, At the end of 2021 Fosterville Gold Mine (Agnico Eagle) supported 647 highly skilled jobs.
 Eight out of 10 employees live in the Greater Bendigo region.
 Since 2005, Fosterville has also donated $418,600 through its community grants and sponsorship programs.

 The minerals exploration and mining industry is a significant contributor to employment and economic wealth for the region.
 In 2019, minerals exploration licence holders within the north central Victoria council areas spent $18.2 million on local exploration activities, while the mining industry spent $301.6 million on goods and services in the Bendigo municipality alone.

 Exploration, mining, and agriculture are significant industries for regional Victoria, and both readily co-exist to support jobs and generate export revenue.
 Licensed exploration activity is currently taking place right across north central Victoria, with many of these tenement areas over prime agricultural land.